alanenpa/Connect-Four/documentation/Implementation.md

 ### AI

 AI calculates it's moves with minimax.
-This is done by looking a certain amount of moves ahead and finding out which orders The algorithm returns the value and column index of the best move possible move at given depth.
+This is done by looking a certain amount of moves ahead and finding out which moves will lead to the quickest win.
+The algorithm returns the value and column index of the best move possible move at given depth.
 The main game loop has only use for the column index of the best move but the returned value is needed in recursion in order to minimax compare moves and find the best one.
 Alpha-beta pruning improves the efficiency of the algorithm as it prevents calculating positions (or "branches") which will not be played because a better option has already been found.